-IEP Teams are responsible for determining whether students with disabilities will be assessed with the SSA/FSA or with the FSAA based on criteria outlined in Rule 6A-1.0943(4), Florida Administrative Code (F.A.C.)
+IEP Teams are responsible for determining whether students with disabilities will be assessed with the statewide standardized assessment SSA/FSA or with the FSAA based on criteria outlined in Rule 6A-1.0943(4), Florida Administrative Code (F.A.C.)

-The IEP team should be knowledgeable of SSA/FSA guidelines and the use of appropriate testing accommodations.
+The IEP team should be knowledgeable of state assessment SSA/FSA guidelines and the use of appropriate testing accommodations.
 In order to be eligible to participate in the FSAA, the student must have a significant cognitive disability.